-What to Do When Your Keyboard Is Not Working?
+What to Do If My Keyboard Does Not Work?

 Check If Your Keyboard Works in BIOS/UEFI